muhme/joomla-branches-tester/README.md

 adjusting rows and columns with precision.

 Fear not, for magical tools are at your disposal, each one a trusted companion.
-They are so finely attuned to your needs that they require no login, no password—just a single click, and the pages of the database open before you as if by magic:
+They are so finely attuned to your needs that they require no login, no password — just a single click, and the pages of the database open before you as if by magic:

 * [phpMyAdmin](http://localhost:7001) for MariaDB and MySQL